mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/function/04-guard.md

 // highlight-end
 ```

-In this example, the `authenticationGuard` runs before the `getSensitiveData` function's body.
-If authentication fails, the guard returns `result.fail({ unauthorized: {} })`, execution stops, and the error is returned.
-If authentication succeeds, the guard returns `result.ok()`, and the function's `body` is executed without any additional arguments injected from the guard.
+In this example, the `authenticationGuard` runs before the `getSensitiveData` function's `body`.
+If authentication fails, the guard returns `result.fail({ unauthorized: {} })`, execution stops, and the error is returned to the caller.
+If authentication succeeds, the guard returns `result.ok()`, and the function's `body` is executed.
+The `body`'s arguments object will have a key corresponding to the guard's name (`auth` in this case), but its value will be `undefined` because successful guards don't inject values.

 ## Dependencies and Errors

 Similar to providers, guards can:

-- Depend on other providers using the `.use({ providers: { ... } })` method when building the guard.
+- Depend on providers using the `.use({ providers: { ... } })` method when building the guard.
+The provider outputs will be available in the guard's `body`.
 - Declare and return specific `errors`.
 Any errors declared by a guard **must also be declared** in the `errors` definition of the function that uses the guard.
-This ensures the function's contract accurately reflects all possible failure outcomes.
+This ensures the function's contract accurately reflects all possible failure outcomes, including those originating from its guards.

 Guards provide a powerful mechanism for enforcing preconditions and security constraints consistently across multiple functions within a module.